 Service is important to Dr. Beverly.
 During her presidency, she has served nationally as the President for the American Association for Women in Community Colleges and as a member of the American Association of Community Colleges (AACC) Board of Directors, , as well as chair and co-chair of several AACC Commissions.
 Currently, Dr. Beverly is a member of the Oklahoma State University (OSU) Foundation Board of Governors and chairs the OSU Division of Institutional Diversity Advisory Council.

 Locally, she serves on the Board of Directors for the Greater Flint Health Coalition, McLaren-Flint Hospital, Carriage Town Ministries, Metro Community Development, and the Michigan Community College Association (MCCA) (MCCA) where she also maintains a seat on MCCA’s Executive Committee.
 In addition, Dr. Beverly is a member of the Flint & Genesee Chamber of Commerce Operating Board, Alpha Kappa Alpha Sorority, Inc., Flint Rotary Club, Flint Chapter of the NAACP, Flint Promise Zone Authority, and is President of The Ivy House Foundation.
-Most recently, Dr. Beverly was appointed by Governor Gretchen Whitmer to represent the State of Michigan on the Great Lakes Water Authority (GLWA) and currently serves as GLWA’s Chair.
+Most recently, Dr. Beverly was appointed by Governor Gretchen Whitmer to represent the State of Michigan on the Great Lakes Water Authority (GLWA) and is the immediate past Chair.

 Dr. Beverly is the first female and first African American president in Mott Community College’s history.
 She is committed to academic excellence, student access and success, dynamic industry partnerships, and significantly impacting local economies.
 A native of Tulsa, Oklahoma, she holds a Doctor of Philosophy in Child Development from Texas Woman’s University in Denton, Texas, a Master of Education in Guidance and Counseling from Virginia State University in Petersburg, Virginia, and a Bachelor of Science in Radio, Television and Film: News and Public Affairs from Oklahoma State University in Stillwater, Oklahoma.